YuanyuanZh/WorldUniversityRankings/README.md

 World top 100 University Rankings data visualization in D3

-For World top 100 University Rankings investigation, we implementated geo virtualization, tree virtualization, parallel virtualization and customized search bar.
+We implementated geo virtualization, tree virtualization, parallel virtualization and customized search bar.

 Through all these virtualizations, user can get:
 1. how top 100 universities distributed in different countries.